Chile and Peru see end to old differences as Hague verdict nears

 It will be her government that will have to deal with implementing the decision, which could take years to put into practice and could be fractious, particularly if it impacts on jobs in the border area.

-Peruvian President Ollanta Humala, whose low approval ratings could be boosted by a favorable verdict, has tried not to stoke tensions.
+Peruvian President Ollanta Humala, whose low approval ratings could be boosted by a favourable verdict, has tried not to stoke tensions.

 There has been no indication of the direction of the court's decision on Monday, although some sort of compromise is likely.